The agenda for Wednesday has been updated with links to the presentation slides and recording.

 Hands-on sessions are included on both days.
 Tools for hybrid programming such as thread/process placement support and performance analysis are presented in a "how-to" section.
 This course provides scientific training in Computational Science, and in addition, the scientific exchange of the participants among themselves.
 This course is organized by HLRS, in cooperation with RRZE and VSC (Vienna Scientific Cluster).

-Wednesday-Friday: Scaling Workshop (only for customers of HLRS)
+Wednesday-Friday: Porting and Optimization Workshop (only for customers of HLRS)

 In order to achieve usable efficiency enhancements, it is important to discuss pros and cons of potential solutions.
-This, however, requires application as well as hardware expertise.
-Hence, this workshop brings together application and hardware specialists in the shape of users and machine experts.
+This, however, requires application as well as machine expertise.
+Hence, this workshop brings together our users (with their application expertise) and support staff (with their machine expertise).

 1st day (Hybrid programming, part 1)